XiPHI-AI/backend-web/documentation/Taxonomy.md

 - **Exhibitor**
 Companies (sending individuals from their company) or individuals showcasing products/services.

- - **Staff**
+ - **Staff/Admin**
-People running the event operationally or programmatically.
+People running the event operationally or programmatically. / : resources that run / support the event programmatically (platform, data etc)